homieiot/convention

 • A device can restore its previous state from some local storage.
 This is the recommended way.

-• If a property is not critical for correct function, there is no need to recover it.
+• If a property is not critical for correctly functioning, there is no need to recover it.

 Device reconfiguration